Protocol comes with three fonts: Zilla Slab, Metropolis, and Inter.

 As you can see above, the standard Protocol type scale features big sizes for headings and titles appropriate for most general websites (like marketing sites, blogs, etc).
 Protocol also includes an alternative, condensed scale with smaller sizes more suitable for web applications.

-We use SCSS mixins to declare these font sizes:
+We use Sass mixins to declare these font sizes:

 @include text-title-2xl; @include text-title-xl; @include text-title-lg; @include text-title-md; @include text-title-sm; @include text-title-xs; @include text-title-2xs; @include text-title-3xs; @include text-body-xl; @include text-body-lg; @include text-body-md; @include text-body-sm; @include text-body-xs;

 Those mixins include media queries to adjust the sizes at key breakpoints.
 Text gets bigger as the viewport gets bigger.
-You can resize your window to see this in action on the samples above or on the demo page.
+You can resize your window to see this in action on the samples above or on most of our components.

 The sizing mixins in turn use another mixin to convert a pixel size to

-rem for output, assuming a 16px root size (the default in graphical browsers).
-Because we use
+output, assuming a 16px root size (the default in graphical browsers).
+Because